Monday, December 5, 2011

 It's not that actual music is incidental to indie rock; rather, the goodwill that a band naturally generates by being out and about invariably carries over into our assessment of their music.
 Objective standards provide a mechanism to counter this tendency, but a scene like indie rock that rejects such standards will grow to cheer it on instead, comfortable in its assertion that a band's artistic worth is inextricable from its likability.
 So if one runs an indie label, and one likes Band A better than Band B as individual people, then one will attend more of their shows, one will hear and like their music more, one will judge them to be the better band, and one will ultimately sign them over Band B. And since supporting indie labels is how bona fides get earned, we're left with relatively few past instances in which these judgments have been openly called into question.

-Back then, the major labels were casting a wide net, signing every band out there who had worked hard to build up a regional following, hoping to find just a few that could make it big and recoup all their investments, with a tidy sum added to boot.
+Back then, the major labels were casting a wide net, signing every band out there who'd worked hard to build up a regional following, hoping to find just a few who could make it big and recoup all their investments, with a tidy sum added to boot.
 The rest had their fins sliced off before being thrown back into the sea.
 The majors were hoping to make a killing; by contrast, the indies in these uncertain times are simply trying to make a living.
 Signing bands who signal a can-do spirit towards self-promotion minimises their risk of losing money.
-So it's easy to sympathize with their struggles to stay afloat; nobody will be penning an indie label counterpart to Steve Albini's rant against the major labels anytime soon.
+So it's easy to sympathize with their struggles to stay afloat; nobody will be penning an indie-label counterpart to Steve Albini's rant against the major labels anytime soon.

 And yet, their respective criteria for choosing which bands to sign aren't really all that different, are they?
 And as such, couldn't the same be suggested about their respective places in music history?